-Non-smoking hotel rooms still expose occupants to tobacco smokeMay 13th, 2013 in Health /
+Non-smoking hotel rooms still expose occupants to tobacco smokeMay 13, 2013 in Medicine & Health / Health

 Non-smokers should give hotels that allow smoking in certain rooms a wide berth, say the authors, and instead choose completely smoke free hotels.